8 Astonishing Ways to Conquer Sugar CravingsFebruary 23, 2017

 Thermogenesis might sound like a huge and complicated term, but it’s actually a simple and important process that our bodies go through to create energy.
 Thermogenesis is the process of energy production in the body, caused by the metabolization of food.
 It’s been shown that a diet high in protein is likely to increase this process in our bodies1.
 Better food means more energy and more weight loss.

 At the same time that a high intake of protein can increase our energy, it can also make us feel fuller for longer2.
 This means that proteins are not only giving us more energy, but they are keeping us from indulging in the foods which can get in the way of our success.
 Sounds like a perfect combination, if you ask me.

 So much of our health is going to come down to our blood sugar – which is why we spend so much time paying attention to our glucose levels and our insulin sensitivity.
 Research has shown that an increase in dietary protein has helped people with Type 2 diabetes stabilize their blood glucose response3.
 If it helps keep our blood sugar in check, dietary protein is a proven ally for our bodies.

 Keeping your lean body mass high has a direct effect on your metabolism, which helps keep your weight in check.
 A diet that is high in protein has shown to help maintain lean body mass4.
 When we enjoy high levels of protein intake, we are able to keep our bodies in shape.
 It not only brings us to that level, but it helps us stay where we need to be.

 5. The Protein Leverage Hypothesis

-Bottom Line: The success of the so-called ‘low carb’ diet that is usually high in protein can be attributed to the relatively high-protein content per se, and not to the relatively lower carbohydrate content (6).
+In Conclusion: The success of the so-called ‘low carb’ diet that is usually high in protein can be attributed to the relatively high-protein content per se, and not to the relatively lower carbohydrate content6.